 The start of a new year is often when we take stock of our lives, think about new opportunities we can pursue that will enrich our day-to-day, and look for ways we can give back.
 Investing is an incredibly rewarding experience, and a smart way to accomplish both of those goals.
 By investing, not only do you get to help entrepreneurs realize their dreams (and maybe change the world) but you’ll often see worthwhile returns yourself.

 Yet I constantly hear reasons why people don’t invest.
-I get it - investing can seem daunting.
+I get it, investing can seem daunting.
 But getting started is often the hardest part.
-As a female investor, I especially want to encourage other women to leverage whatever success they have to pay it forward and support female-led startups, so here are six tips for how to make your first steps as an investor less intimidating.
+As a female investor, I especially want to encourage other women to leverage whatever success they have to pay it forward and support female-led startups.
+So, if you’re interested to kick off your investment portfolio, here are six tips for how to make an investment and ensure your first steps as an investor are less intimidating.